utsawk/CarND-Behavioral-Cloning-P3/writeup_template.md

 4. Random shadow: Almost a week of training was based on the above mentioned image augmentation techniques and SermaNet architecture.
 However I could not modify it to work on track 2.
 Then I decided to switch architecture to the Nvdia architecture because it seems suited to the problem.
 Also, I realized that brightness adjustment uniformly scales the pixels and random shadowing would be a good way to simulate shadows and generalize the model.
 Inspired by [3], I added random shadow to the images.

 Note that all the above image augmentation techniques are applied using the *perturb_image_helper(image, angle)* function in my submission.

-## Solution Overview
-The block diagram for the training process is shown in figure below.
-Images are fed into the CNN that computes the steering angle.
-The predicted steering angle is compared to the measured steering angles and the weights of the CNN are adjusted to decrease the mean squared error.

 ### Neural Network Architecture